Hermetic Press

-Hermetic Press was a publishing company in Seattle, specializing in technical literature on magic and mentalism.
+Hermetic Press was an American publishing company based in Seattle, specializing in technical literature on magic tricks and mentalism.
+The company specialized in high quality books and often produces limited edition volumes with fine binding.

+History

 The company was founded in 1990 by Stephen Minch who "after writing books on magic for seventeen years, decided to try publishing them as well."
-The company specialized in high quality books and often produces limited edition volumes with fine binding.